ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 But if you pay attention, some parts of it actually repeats. like always white head is in bottom right corner on each tile and dark one is always in top left.
 And here is all magic behind it, we can re use these parts of each tile and build ONE tile from 1/4 chunks of other tiles (sub tiles).
-So in reality we only need unique 1/4 parts of each tile, And now we gonna reduce it to 8 tiles (which in fact will be 24 sub tiles).
+So in reality we only need 1/4 unique parts (sub tiles) of each tile, And now we gonna reduce it to 8 tiles (which in fact will be 24 sub tiles).

-1st i went back to View > Grid > Grid setting and in whatever i had in X and Y i divided by 2 so i had there 16 i divide it by 2 and we get 8.
+1st i went back to View > Grid > Grid setting and whatever i had in X and Y i divided by 2 so i had there 16 i divide it by 2 and we get 8.
 Now repetition is A LOT more visible.

 <img width="460" height="428" alt="image" src="https://github.com/user-attachments/assets/8918f080-5140-41a2-8efd-bd95a461db6a" />